genehack/bullshit-contributions/README.md

-# Github contributions are bullshit.
+# Github Contributions Are Bullshit.

 More specifically,
 [Github's rules for what counts as a contribution](https://help.github.com/articles/why-are-my-contributions-not-showing-up-on-my-profile/)